codeforamerica/srtracker/README.md

 # Service Request Tracker

+**NOTE: This repository is archived and is no longer in active use or maintenance by the City of Chicago or Code for America.**

 This web application is built for the City of Chicago as an interface to service requests submitted through their 311 system.
 It uses Chicago's Open311 API---including Chicago-specific extensions---to provide listings, lookups and subscription capabilities.

 It includes the following components: